carmelosammarco/MerOC/README.md

 ## Installation for Unix users (Linux distros and Mac-OSX systems):

-As first things please install [cdo - climate data operator](https://code.mpimet.mpg.de/projects/cdo).
-It is required to run few functions inside the "TAB2:netCDF-Manipulations".
-You can use the following command:
+If interested to have a fully use of the "TAB2:netCDF-Manipulations" please install the [cdo - climate data operator](https://code.mpimet.mpg.de/projects/cdo).
+In fact it is required to run few functions in the above mentioned tab.
+To do that you can use the following command:

 ```
 sudo apt-get install cdo